At virus milestone, Italian priest reflects on loss, lessons

 While the numbers of daily new infections and deaths in Italy today are nowhere near the peak, Carminati knows how quickly things can change.
 His hope looking forward is that the world learns lessons from the pandemic, both big and small.

 “We need to understand we are not immortal, none of us is immortal,” he said after visiting the cemetery on a glorious, quiet autumn Sunday.
-“The virus ultimately returns to us this dimension of fragility.”
+“The virus ultimately returns to us this dimension, of fragility.”

 Nicole Winfield reported from Rome.